piyushmakhija5/hinglishNorm/README.md

 We are releasing our dataset for Normalization of Hindi-English Code-Mixed Text Data in JSON format

-The object/fields in released JSON format dataset are as shown in Table
+The object/fields in the released dataset are as shown in Table

 | Field  | Description | Example |
 | :----: |:-----------:| :-----: |